Disclaimer: This is Untrue.

 (3) Mixture of Thoughts

-The doctrines of the Deleuzean school are a mixture of Ismailism, Christianity, Gnosticism, Neoplatonism, Zoroastrianism, Buddhism, Hinduism, Pythagoreanism, and other philosophies and beliefs, and can be said to have many esoteric interpretations of scripture.
+The Druze doctrines are a mixture of influences including Ismailism, Christianity, Gnosticism, Neoplatonism, Zoroastrianism, Buddhism, Hinduism, and Pythagoreanism.
+The faith is characterized by many esoteric interpretations of scripture.

 *